 Possible limitations within the existing IMO Resolution A.857(20)

-The present IMO Resolution A.857(20), adopted in 1997 with its original structure unchanged, is not flexible enough for and may obstruct the introduction of new items, such as the operation of Navigational Assistance Service (NAS, VTS supporting other services such as Security), VTS beyond Territorial Waters, berth-to-berth advices from shore etc.
+The present IMO Resolution A.857(20), adopted in 1997 with its original structure unchanged, is not flexible enough for and may obstruct the introduction of new items, such as the operation of Navigational Assistance Service (NAS), VTS supporting other services such as Security, VTS beyond Territorial Waters, berth-to-berth advices from shore etc.

 The relationship with other (also evolving) services and its consequential responsibilities and liabilities may also be constrained by the existing Resolution.

-Most textual changes to IMO Resolution A.857(20will not promote the transparency and its unambiguity.
+Most textual changes to IMO Resolution A.857(20) will not promote the transparency and its unambiguity.

 Consequential aspects in respect to SOLAS V (Regulations 10, 11, 12) for a future delivery of VTS in a rapidly changing maritime domain need further study as a consequence of the vision to be developed.